Devil o’ the Highlands Footrace

 Support crews can meet runners at Glencoe and Kinlochleven checkpoints.
 They can also meet runners anywhere along the route from Glencoe onwards, subject to the usual provisos about legal and sensible parking.
 Support crews cannot meet runners anywhere before Glencoe checkpoint.
-We strongly recommend support crews do not go to Lundavra checkpoint, due to its remote location and narrow single track access road.
+We strongly recommend support crews do not go to Lundavra checkpoint, due to its remote location and narrow single-track access road.

-In case you think we’re bluffing, please be aware that over the last three years we have disqualified around 15 people from our events for not carrying the mandatory kit.
+In case you think we’re bluffing, please be aware that over the last five years we have disqualified around 15 people from our events for not carrying the mandatory kit.
 We don’t like doing it, but we will if we have to…

 What should I do if I come across an injured runner?